-Another fact, like vitamin D which most people are unaware, vitamin B12 has many different types.
-Which I will not go into a lot of detail, but you can find here if interested. a This makes testing for its deficiency more difficult.
-When vitamin B12 levels are inadequate which will be more likely once one accelerates their metabolism and healing with optimal doses of vitamin D3 this deficiency may be better spotted by testing for elevated levels of unmetabolized methylmalonic acid and homocysteine.
+Another fact, like many concerting vitamin D, which most people are unaware, is vitamin B12 has many different types.
+Which I will not go into a lot of detail, but you can find here if interested.
+1 This makes testing for its deficiency more difficult.
+When vitamin B12 levels are inadequate.
+Which will be more likely once one accelerates their metabolism and healing with optimal doses of vitamin D3.
+Vitamin B12 deficiency is more likely.
+Its deficiency may be better spotted by testing for elevated levels of unmetabolized methylmalonic acid and homocysteine.
 1 As these are more prevalent when vitamin B12 levels are inadequate.
-Here’s the kicker, even then those with vitamin B12 deficiency symptoms but normal vitamin B12, methylmalonic acid and homocysteine levels may respond to dosing with vitamin B12.2 If vitamin B12 levels are low or deficient then these substances levels rise.
+Here’s the kicker, even then those with vitamin B12 deficiency symptoms but normal vitamin B12, methylmalonic acid and homocysteine levels may respond to dosing with vitamin B12.2 If vitamin B12 levels are low or deficient then these substances levels will rise.

 Then going back to vitamin B12’s absorption into the body is complicated.
 See vitamin B12 needs to be present then to combine once separated from food sources with intrinsic factor to be absorbed through the gut wall.
 Many conditions like pernicious anemia, gastric bypass surgery and gut infections can prevent its absorption.
 Though a highly respected group the Cochrane Group in 2005 found high oral doses 1,000-2,000 mcg/d of oral vitamin B12 as effective if not more than intramuscular dosing I believe you will have a hard time convincing some.3 This even in those with gut conditions just listed, conditions that would normally prevent its absorption.